Moonshot Update — Week of July 11, 2025

 What We Learned This Week

 • Setting clear entry limits and exercising patience pays off.
-For example, we set a buy limit of $27.73 for VKTX and waited for the price to dip just below that threshold before executing.
+For example, we set a limit for VKTX and waited for the price to dip before executing.

-• CRNX’s reversal from a $340 loss to a gain shows that holding through volatility can pay off.
+• CRNX’s reversal from a major loss to a gain shows that holding through volatility can pay off.

 • The gains across CRNX, VKTX, and VNET demonstrate that sticking to our strategy and staying patient with biotech and data stocks is paying dividends.